 - Sift flour, salt, baking powder, and cocoa powder together.
 Set aside.

-- Combine eggs and sugars in stand mixer and, using the whisk attachment, whip together for about 3-4 minutes, until the mixture thickens and lightens in color.
+- Combine eggs and sugars in stand mixer and, using the whisk attachment, whip together for about 3-4 minutes, until the mixture thickens, lightens in color, and doubles in volume.
 Using really well whipped eggs like this helps to give the brownies their traditional “crackly paper” top.
 I love that part 😍